Mushroom-Daemon/doks/content/docs/3_psych_triggers/satisfaction.md

 **Key #2: Going Above and Beyond**

 Once you've resolved the concerns of your prospect, it's time to take it a step further.
 Here are a few good examples that cover all those bases.

+### Example 1: REI (cut this... just use mine from Integro... shows I can do it eh)

+> **100% Satisfaction Guarantee**
+>
+> *We stand behind everything we sell.
+If you are not satisfied with your purchase, you can return it for a replacement or refund&mdash;with a few exceptions&mdash;within one (1) year of the purchase date if you are an REI Co-op Member or within 90 days of your purchase if you are not a member.*

+What makes this return policy so great is not just its length&mdash;a generous year long return window, but that the great can be returned *used*.
+Try the gear for a full year.
+Give it hell.
+Don't love it after that, bring it back.

 ### Example 2: Precise Builder